JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 *The reason is simply: The person who wants to skip the explicit version is more likely the be the one who needs the enhancanced readability later. ;-)*

+>> Not just is the difference between byte version and hex version not signification, also sometimes the byte version is even slower.
+Probably in later versions we will optimize and maybe even deprecate the bytes versions if there is not significant benefit to them.

 ## Encryption
 For the encryption functionality we use ed25519 keys for producing El-Gamal-style shared secret-keys which we then use for symmetrically encrypting the contents.